hadetan/job-crawler-bot/README.md

 - Re-run Stage 2 with the same jobId to retry failed URLs
 - Common causes: page load timeouts, changed page structure, rate limiting

+#### Lever Board Detected but No Jobs Extracted

+**Message**: `Lever provider detected for https://jobs.lever.co/<slug> but returned 0 postings.`

+**Solution**:
+- Confirm the board slug matches an active Lever company by visiting the URL in a browser.
+- Embedded boards sometimes apply filters (e.g., location/team).
+Stage 2 logs any client-side filter combinations in `output/job_links/{jobId}/report.json` under `leverDiagnostics`.
+Verify the filters still return jobs via the Lever API.
+- If the board is private or requires authentication, supply alternate Stage 1 URLs or remove the embedded filters.
+- Retry the run with `--clean` to clear cached diagnostics after resolving the board configuration.

 ### Stage 3 Issues

 #### Missing --run Parameter